Limu (algae)

-Limu, otherwise known as rimu or ʻimu (from Proto-Austronesian *limut) is a general Polynesian term for edible plants living underwater, such as seaweed, or plants living near water, like algae.
+Limu, otherwise known as rimu, remu or ʻimu (from Proto-Austronesian *limut) is a general Polynesian term for edible plants living near or underwater, such as algae.
 In Hawaii, there are approximately one hundred names for kinds of limu, sixty of which can be matched with scientific names.
 Hundreds of species of marine algae were once found in Hawaii.
 Many limu are edible, and used in the cuisine throughout most of Polynesia.

 Uses

 Several species of limu are used as food throughout Polynesia and is typically eaten raw as accompaniment to meals, usually fish.

 In Hawaii, limu was seen as a major component of the Hawaiian diet alongside fish and poi.
 Hawaiians cultivated several varieties of seaweed for food as well as to feed fish farmed within fish ponds.
 As many as 75 types of limu were used for food, more than the 35 used in Japanese cuisine, which is also well known for its use of seaweed.
 In modern times, limu is often used as a condiment, typically in raw fish dishes such as poke.

 Limu was used in hoʻoponopono, the ancient Hawaiian process of conflict resolution.
 Injured and accused parties gathered to pray, seek forgiveness and eat limu kala leaves as a symbol of reconciliation.
 It is also used in traditional hula attire and as medicine.

 Due to the shape of its foliage, the Maori also applied the name rimu to the native tree Dacrydium cupressinum.